What is venous hypertension?

 - Pregnancy – is an important causative factor.

 - 2 – 5% of all adult population suffers from CVI

 - Varicose veins present in 7 – 60% of the adult population and 40% of them have venous reflux.

 - Venous stasis is seen in 3% of the population

 - Hospital admission for CVI is 92/100,000

-- Incidence of CVI is higher in industrialised nations than in developing countries due to differences in life style and activity.
+- The incidence of CVI is higher in industrialized nations than in developing countries due to differences in lifestyle and activity.

 What is the sequence of events in venous hypertension?

 - Venous hypertension increases the morbidity and disability of patients with venous disease.
 If no treatment is done the condition only worsens due to the progression of a disease.
 The skin eventually breaks down and venous ulcers result.
 These ulcers are recurrent.
 This is preceded by thickening of the skin or lipodermatosclerosis.
 (Picture 6 – dermatosclerosis)

 - Chronic non-healing ulcers increase the morbidity and only heal if the reflux is totally eliminated.
 (Picture 7 – venous ulcer)